venkys-io/Code-Blogs/Easy/README.md (ToLowerCase).md (ToLowerCase).md

     - Comparisons: Enabling case-insensitive comparisons in search operations or string matching algorithms.
 # Summary:
 The toLowerCase() function, available across multiple programming languages, is a fundamental tool for standardizing and manipulating text data.
 Its role spans from ensuring uniformity in text to aiding in comparisons and analysis, making it a crucial component in various software development tasks.

+## Test Cases
+- Input: "Hello World"
+  Output: "hello world"

+  Explanation:
+  The function converts all uppercase characters to lowercase while leaving lowercase characters unchanged.
+  Therefore, the expected output is "hello world", with all uppercase characters converted to lowercase.

+- Input: "GooD mOrNiNg"
+  Output: "good morning"

+  Explanation:
+  Similar to Test Case 1, the function converts all uppercase characters to lowercase while leaving lowercase characters unchanged.
+  After conversion, the expected output is "good morning", with all uppercase characters converted to lowercase.